9.4. Internal Layout of XLOG Record

 The header part contains zero or more XLogRecordBlockHeaders and zero or one XLogRecordDataHeaderShort (or XLogRecordDataHeaderLong).
 It must contain at least one of these.

-When the record stores a full-page image (i.e., a backup block), the XLogRecordBlockHeader includes the XLogRecordBlockImageHeader, and also includes the XLogRecordBlockCompressHeader if its block is compressed.
+When a record stores a full-page image (FPI), the XLogRecordBlockHeader includes the XLogRecordBlockImageHeader.
+It also includes the XLogRecordBlockCompressHeader if the block is compressed.

 /*